VenmoGuide.com - Beginner's Guide to Venmo

 Is Venmo Money FDIC Insured?

-Yes, your Venmo account balance is insured by FDIC pass-through insurance, if the funds are added through mobile or direct deposit and if you have purchased cryptocurrency via your account.
+Yes, Venmo Money is FDIC Insured and your Venmo account balance is insured by FDIC pass-through insurance, when the funds are added through mobile or direct deposit and if you have purchased cryptocurrency via your account.

 The money transfer application has over 40 million active users in the United States, which means it’s extremely unlikely that the application will get hacked, go bankrupt, or fail anytime soon.